-Julie’s Potato Salad is my go-to summer side dish!
-Ever the pickiest eaters love these simple, classic flavors!
+Julie’s Best Potato Salad is my go-to side dish for cookouts and potlucks!
+Even the pickiest eaters love these simple, classic flavors!

 - 1 tablespoon yellow mustard